-Here we’ll take a quick look at the pros and cons of organic traffic vs paid traffic.
+Here we’ll take a quick look at the pros and cons of organic traffic vs. paid traffic.

 Organic traffic: PROS & CONS

-Marketers improve SEO conversion rates by investing in keyword research tools and building backlinks to their website.
+Marketers improve SEO conversion rates by investing in keyword research tools and building backlinks to their websites.
 Of course, you could also hire an agency or an SEO professional to help you optimize your search traffic results.

 Pro: Exponential returns

 Organic traffic has a compounding effect because the strategies you implement to generate traffic can boost other areas like your search engine rankings, visibility, brand awareness, revenue, and even lead generation.
 For the initial investment, the potential for a great ROI is high.

 If you’ve done your research, then organic traffic strategies allow you to attract users who are actively searching for the content on your website.
 This allows you to target people along the decision-making funnel, from awareness to purchase and even after sales.